-Who is at Risk?
+Who Is at Risk?

 For the great majority of people, the major factor that increases a person’s risk for colorectal cancer (CRC) is increasing age.
 Risk increases dramatically after age 50 years; 90% of all CRCs are diagnosed after this age.
 The history of CRC in a first-degree relative, especially if before the age of 55 years, roughly doubles the risk.
+A personal history of CRC, high risk adenomas, or ovarian cancer also increases the risk.
 Other risk factors are weaker than age and family history.
 People with inflammatory bowel disease have a much higher risk of CRC.
 A small percentage (<5%) of CRCs occur in people with a genetic predisposition, including familial adenomatous polyposis and hereditary nonpolyposis coli.References